jorjasso/crossProductKernel-noisyData/README.md

-# Experiments using cross product kernels on fuzzy sets and SVM on PIMA attribute Noise data
+# Cross product kernels on fuzzy sets

 ## Synopsis
+Experiments using cross product kernels on fuzzy sets and SVM on PIMA attribute Noise data.

-Experiments of the paper: Fuzzy similarity measures between fuzzy sets using kernels on fuzzy sets
+Experiments described in the paper: Fuzzy similarity measures between fuzzy sets using kernels on fuzzy sets
 Reference:

 ---